abesford/seizzmic-site-0c00b/src/pages/careers.md

 # Partnerships

-our work always relies on complementary skills to get the job done for clients
+Our work always relies on complementary skills to get the job done for clients

 on the look-out for partners who share our values